adriangs1996/wintry/README.md

 we call **get_villain** if the **Villain** has any **Hero** assigned.

-Futhermore, if I want to change to use **MongoDB** instead of **Postgres**, is as easy as to change the configuration in a settings.json, and THERE IS NO NEED TO CHANGE THE CODE, it would just work.
+Futhermore, if I want to change to use **MongoDB** instead of **Postgres**, is as easy as to change the configuration url, and THERE IS NO NEED TO CHANGE THE CODE, it would just work.
 In fact, for consistency, the only recomended change to the code would be to remove the create_metadata=True from the @entity decorator: